tomchen-ctj/notes/Arxiv notes.md

 ## GraphVid: It Only Takes a Few Nodes to Understand a Video

 Encode meaningful video features into graphs.
 By turning image to a mean superpixel representation, reduces the computational requirements 10-fold. [link](https://arxiv.org/pdf/2207.01375.pdf)

+## Segmenting Moving Objects via an Object-Centric Layered Representation

+(Weidi, AZ, VGG Oxford) Using object-centric layerd representation model for discovering and segmenting multiple moving objects and inferring their mutual occlusions from optical flow.
+Comprared to previous works, this work aims at multiple moving objects.
+An advantage of using solely optical flow is that the domain adaptation problem is largely avoided- this means that the model can be trained on synthetic sequences and applied directly to real sequences without a significant Sim2Real disparity. [link](https://arxiv.org/pdf/2207.02206)

+## Federated Self-supervised Learning for Video Understanding

+FL for self-supervised video representation learning, got 86.2% Acc on UCF101 dataset. [link](https://arxiv.org/pdf/2207.01975.pdf)

+## Unsupervised Salient Object Detection with Spectral Cluster Voting

+(Weidi, VGG) Leveraging spectral clustering on self-supervised features.
+Spectral clustering is a classical graph-theoretic clustering algorithm, which can generate useful segmentation candidates across a range of self-supervised features.
+(DINO) Propose an effective voting strategy to select the most salient object mask in an image among multiple segmentations generated from different self-supervised features. [link](https://arxiv.org/pdf/2203.12614.pdf)

+## SESS: Saliency Enhancing with Scaling and Sliding

+Improves saliency by fusing saliency maps extracted from multiple patches at different scales from different areas. [link](https://arxiv.org/pdf/2207.01769.pdf)